NEODAAS/Porting-Python-code-to-GPUs/README.md

-# Porting Python code to GPUs - training material
+# Porting Python code to GPUs

+## Training material

 The `getting_started_with_numba_and_cupy.ipynb` Jupyter notebook was created as a training resource as part of an NCEO project investigating the advantages of different tools designed for running code on GPUs.
 Examples of code were obtained from NCEO scientists and the applications were ported to GPUs on the NEODAAS MAGEO system.
 Using Numba and CuPy, accelerations of between x700 and x1800 were achieved.
 The notebook provides a gentle introduction to Numba and CuPy using some simple examples to demonstrate the basic methods.
 It also shows how the methods might be applied to real life problems and how Numba and CuPy can be used together.
 Timings are compared for CPU and GPU to demonstrate the benefits of the methods.
 Recommended resources for further learning are included at the end of the notebook.